 In the second tab Ink of the Printer scheme manager, we can see very precise adjustments of the ink cut.

 Clicking on the button '...' next to the Linearization file, we get the Ink control window.
-Changes in its values need to be done from the Calibration Wizard assistant, where adjustments on Ink level, Ink Limit or Light ink usage are done.
+Changes in its values need to be done from the Calibration Wizard assistant, where adjustments on Ink level, Ink Limit, or Light ink usage are done.

 In Ink Level the information included in the printing scheme is shown, and it is related to the ink quantity percentage used for each color with respect to 100%.
-Ink limit shows the value for the maximum ink quantity admitted by the media.
+The ink limit shows the value for the maximum ink quantity admitted by the media.
 Too high values could cause an ink excess and not dry properly, or print blurry images.
 Low values could cause vivid colors, composed of 2 or more colors, to be rendered pale.
 The Ink cut is the individual ink limit for each color channel.
 It may be inferior to 100% for some color channels, depending on the kind of calibration carried out.

 Clicking on the button '...' next to the Postlinearization file, when the whole color separation process is done, we get the response curves window.
 Also here, any adjustments must be done in the Calibration Wizard assistant.
-We can make some adjustments on them so as to improve the result if certain tones aren't like what it is expected.
+We can make some adjustments to them so as to improve the result if certain tones aren't like what is expected.

 This option allows correcting small global color deviations in any of the basic printing channels.
 Thus, for example, if printing has a magenta dominant, the easiest way to correct it is using this option, therefore reducing only the magenta channel to a determined value, depending on the dominating quantity.
 This modification can be carried out manually with the controllers, or by entering the value on the inferior box and pressing enter.
 The Link channels option applies the same modification to all the channels.

-In this tab we can see color management specific information.
+In this tab, we can see color management-specific information.

 Output ICC profile

 An output profile contains the information of the printer's usable color space, and of the behavior of its inks.
-A wrong output profile will probably render unexpected results in the printed color, so it is very important to select the color profile (or printing outline) according to the combination of material, ink and resolution to be used.
+A wrong output profile will probably render unexpected results in the printed color, so it is very important to select the color profile (or printing outline) according to the combination of material, ink, and resolution to be used.
 A color profile for a printing mode of 720 may not work with a 360 resolution, that is to say, a profile for vinyl may not work for the paper, etc. We can choose one of the profiles to do the printing, although it is possible to add more by using the '+' button.
 The button on the left will direct you to already saved ICC profiles.

-The '...' button opens the color picker window, and shows the color space of the selected profile.
-You can search for a specific color by values, clicking on the color space or sliding for color.
+The '...' button opens the color picker window and shows the color space of the selected profile.
+You can search for a specific color by values, clicking on the color space, or sliding for color.

 Color replacement table

-If you have any saved color or a selection of them, you can choose them from the drop-down list available in this section.
+If you have saved a color or a selection of them, you can choose them from the drop-down list available in this section.
 With the 'Edit' button, you will access a window with the list of special color/s.
 Here you have the option to import colors to the color table.

 When you select one of the colors, the button becomes active, from which you will access the color information window.
-Here you can eventually change the input and output color parameters which is explained in Special Colors management.
+Here you can eventually change the input and output color parameters which are explained in Special Colors management.

 The simulation consists of obtaining in our printer the same results that would be obtained in another printing system.
 Through several Rendering intents, we specify the color engine what calculations need to be made to transform colors from one color space to another, taking into account both origin and target working spaces.
 This program offers various interpretation methods which we will briefly describe below.